Machine-Learning-for-PIs/01b_intro_exercise/README.md

 ### Task 8: Implement the remaining functions in my_code.py
 - Implement and test the `add`, `radius`, `angle`, and `multiply` functions.

-### Task 9: Plotting
+### Optional Task 9: Plotting
 - Run `python ./src/julia.py` to compute a plot of the Julia set with your `Complex` class (see: https://en.wikipedia.org/wiki/Julia_set for more information).
 - In `src/julia.py` use `plt.plot` and `plt.imshow` to visualize the julia-set.
 Feel free to play with `c` to create different sets.

-### Task 10: Getting nox to help you format your code.
+### Optional Task 10: Getting nox to help you format your code.
-- Professionally written python code respects coding conventions.
+- Professionally written Python code respects coding conventions.
 Type `nox -s format` to have `nox` format your code for you.

 ### Optional Task 11: Linting
 - `nox` can do even more for you!
 A basic syntax error at the wrong place can cost days of computation time.
 Type